owulveryck/blog/content/post/a-philosopher-called-linda.md

 A tuple is simply a finite list of element... the element can be of any type.
 Therefore a tuple set could be use to describe a lot of things.
 Because actually we can use a tuple set to describe a vector.
 And with several vectors we can describe a matrix...

 For example, a digraph can be represented by a tuple set that discribes its adjacency matrix.
-It can then be possible to transpile a TOSCA description to a tuple-set (cf [Orchestrate a digraph with goroutine, a concurrent orchestrator](https://blog.owulveryck.info/2015/12/02/orchestrate-a-digraph-with-goroutine-a-concurrent-orchestrator/index.html) for the decomposition of a tosca lifecycle in a matrix).
+It can then be possible to transpile a TOSCA description to a tuple-set (cf [Orchestrate a digraph with goroutine, a concurrent orchestrator](https://blog.owulveryck.info/2015/12/02/orchestrate-a-digraph-with-goroutine-a-concurrent-orchestrator/index.html) for the decomposition of a TOSCA lifecycle in a matrix).

 Now ok, we can describe a workflow... but in a distributed application, how can the node share memory?